Claims Kit

 If permission is neither granted or refused within 20 days, the insurer is deemed to have waived any objection to the request.

-The law requires an employer to notify the insurance company of an injury within 10 days, no matter how minor the injury.
-This is done by filing an Employer's First Report of Injury form (WC1).
-If the employer questions whether an injury is work related, this should be documented and filed with the first report form.
-Timely filing is critical because the carrier cannot pay compensation benefits or medical bills until it has knowledge of the injury and has the opportunity to evaluate liability.
+The law requires an employer to notify the insurance company of an injury within 10 days no matter how minor the injury.
+This is done by filing an Employer's First Report of Injury form (WC-1).
+It must be submitted electronically.
+Any concerns regarding the work-related connection or validity of a claim should be documented and filed with the First Report form.
+Timely filing is critical as the carrier cannot pay compensation benefits or medical bills until it has knowledge of the injury and has the opportunity to evaluate liability.

 Failure of the employer to file this report in a timely manner may result in penalties against the employer.

-Notice of a fatality or an accident in which three or more employees are injured should be given immediately.
+Notice of a fatality or an accident in which 3 or more employees are injured should be provided to the Division immediately.

 Filing the Employer's First Report of Injury is not necessarily an admission that the employer agrees with the facts of the incident.
 It is a statement that the employee is making a claim.